Para ti con desprecio: Composition and lyrics

-"During the early days crafting the album we where writing songs just for the sake to write them.
-We had something like 'Don't Blame Me For Being Cute' [No Me Culpes Por Ser Tan Bello], so stupid; and after opening concerts for Blink-182 in Mexico, something went really wrong with the girl who was my fiancée.
+Madero said, "During the early days crafting the album we where writing songs just for the sake to write them.
+We had something like No Me Culpes Por Ser Tan Bello' [literally "Don't Blame Me for Being So Handsome"], so stupid; and after opening concerts for Blink-182 in Mexico, something went really wrong with the girl who was my fiancée.
 I wanted retribution, but I wasn't planning on throwing eggs to her house or kidnapping her brother.
-That's when I said I'll make a record to let everyone know what a shit of a person you are', and It seemed like a great idea to me", said Madero during an interview.
+That's when I said 'I'll make a record to let everyone know what a shit of a person you are', and it seemed like a great idea to me".

 Madero and bandmates had already written material for their next effort but rejected everything and re-wrote it all over again.